surniaulula/wpsso/readme.txt

 = 3.54.0 =

 (2018/02/24) Added a new informational notice when there are pending updates for the WPSSO Core plugin and/or its extensions.
 Added a wrapper method / function around getimagesize() to manage connection timeouts using PHP's cURL library.

-= 3.53.0 =

-(2018/02/17) Added a new custom "Canonical URL" option in the Social and Search Optimization metabox.
-Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.